GiovanniGabbolini/self-similar-synthesis/README.md

 The algorithm could work with any sample bank.
 The code provides means of creating an FM Synthesis bank.

 ## Performance
-Avalon Cafe, London, July 15th 2024: I sat in meditation as a generated track was played, in an effort of making peace with algorithms.
+Avalon Cafe, London, June 26th 2024: I sat in meditation as a generated track was played, in an effort of making peace with algorithms.

 ## Acknowldegments
 - Thanks to Micheal Jon-Mizra & to the London's Live coding group, for the feedback, discussion & for providing a place where ideas can flourish.